thingsboard/thingsboard.github.io/docs/reference/mqtt-api.md

 C,Result,json,resources/attributes-response.json,/docs/reference/resources/attributes-response.json{% endcapture %}
 {% include tabs.html %}

-**Please note**, intersection of client-side and shared device attribute keys is a bad practise!
+**Please note**, the intersection of client-side and shared device attribute keys is a bad practice!
 However, it is still possible to have same keys for client, shared or even server-side attributes.

 ##### Subscribe to attribute updates from the server